rs-station/distributions/CONTRIBUTING.md

 ## Running Tests

 We use [pytest](https://docs.pytest.org/en/8.0.x/) for running tests.
+If you are adding a new feature, we ask that you please write a test to go along with your new feature.
 To run all of the tests, use the following command:

 ```bash